+UK GDPR Article 6(1)(c) Legal Obligation.
 Under the Fire and Rescue Services Act 2004, South Yorkshire Fire and Rescue (SYFR) have a statutory duty to extinguish fires and protect life and property in the event of fires and road traffic collisions.
 We also have a responsibility, where necessary, to attend emergencies other than fires and road traffic collisions.
 It is a legal obligation for us to make arrangements for dealing with emergency calls for help and summoning personnel.
-If we did not collect and use this information, we would not be able to effectively provide an emergency response.